Community Members on the Importance and Impact of Mission Hope's Annual Day of Hope Event

 In December of 2021, at the young age of 38, Andrea discovered a lump in her breast and scheduled an appointment with her gynecologist.
 Andrea’s gynecologist ordered a mammogram and ultrasound just to be safe, even though Andrea was not experiencing any concerning symptoms.
 Following a mammogram and breast biopsy, Andrea’s diagnosis of invasive ductal carcinoma was confirmed.

-In 2023, Andrea proudly completed her chemotherapy treatment in July and her radiation therapy in October of 2023.
+In July of 2022, Andrea proudly completed her chemotherapy treatment and in October of 2022 she completed her radiation therapy.

 Jessica Nunez, a Santa Maria native, attended her annual well-woman exam in 2021 and expected the visit to be a routine check-up.
 Her life changed during the appointment when her physician felt a lump in her breast.
 Further testing was ordered, including a biopsy and genetic testing, which revealed that the 36-year-old had stage 2 breast cancer with a BRCA 1 gene mutation.
 This was a frightening moment full of unknowns, tears, and confusion that Jessica will never forget.